 For a more technical discussion of WordPress security, we highly recommend reading the WordPress security white paper.
 This document overviews specific IT security topics and the WordPress team’s development philosophies and methodologies.

 Like most CMS products, WordPress supports themes: code that gives your site a particular look and feel, settings to adjust some predetermined options and, usually, a few additional features.
 Since WordPress is so popular, there are plenty of prebuilt themes available online to purchase for the low, low price of $20 to $60.
 Though these prebuilt WordPress themes are economical and (sometimes) easy to use, they take a holistically different approach to web design: Start with a pre-existing website and tweak it with your content and images.
-Additionally, I think these prebuilt themes are often what contribute to the perception that “all WordPress sites look the same.”
-There are certainly some contexts in which this is a reasonable solution, but Ervin & Smith rarely uses prebuilt themes because we’ve found that they are typically insufficient to meet many businesses’ web objectives.
+These prebuilt themes often contribute to the perception that “all WordPress sites look the same.”
+There are certainly some contexts in which this is a reasonable solution, but Ervin & Smith rarely uses prebuilt themes as we’ve found they are typically insufficient to meet many businesses’ web objectives.

 You see, we rarely receive requests to merely “freshen” a site.
 “Improving website metrics” is the single most common goal our clients seek with a rebuild.
 Increasing traffic, conversions or leads requires a robust strategy that is specific to a business and their customers.
 This upfront planning not only makes the rest of the process more efficient, but it also results in a diverse starting point for the design of the site.
 So our clients get a design solution and user experience that is unique to their business and their objectives.